nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. `Model#updateFilteredStudentsList(Predicate<Student> predicate)` is called to find only students that match the above condition.
 A new `CommandResult` is returned with a successful message indicating the number of matching students.
 3. The filtered student list replaces the displayed list on the GUI and a success message is shown in the result display.

-The following sequence diagram shows how the question adding operation works.
+The following sequence diagram shows how the `OverdueCommand` execution works.

 ![OverdueSequence](images/OverdueSequenceDiagram.png)